critianuribe25/critianuribe25/README.md

 ---

-## 🧩 Projects (Coming Soon)
+## ## 📁 Portfolio Projects — Coming Soon

-I’m actively building and documenting projects like:
+I’m currently working on a set of cloud and IT support projects that will be added to this GitHub profile as individual repositories.
+These will include documentation, screenshots, and what I learned from each project.

-- **AWS EC2 Deployment** – launch and secure cloud servers
+- **AWS EC2 Deployment** – Configure virtual servers with secure access
-- **S3 Static Website Hosting** – host a website from an S3 bucket
+- **S3 Static Website Hosting** – Build and host a static website on S3
-- **IAM Users & Policies** – least-privilege access in AWS
+- **IAM User & Policy Configuration** – Create groups, policies, and permissions
-- **CloudWatch Monitoring Setup** – track CPU, memory, and logs
+- **CloudWatch Monitoring Setup** – Track logs, metrics, and alerts
-- **PowerShell Automation** – automate routine IT tasks
+- **PowerShell Automation** – Automate Windows system tasks
-- **Network Troubleshooting Lab** – DNS, ping, tracert, and connectivity
+- **Network Troubleshooting (DNS & Connectivity)** – Real-world diagnostics
-- **Windows Security Hardening** – firewall, updates, and user access
+- **Windows Security Hardening** – Firewall, UAC, defender, updates

-As I complete each project, I’ll add a dedicated repository with:
-- 📁 README (what I built + how)
-- 🖼️ Screenshots
-- 🔧 Commands used
-- 📘 What I learned

 ---